ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_modes_of_variability.rst

    *Required settings for script*

-   * start_historical: start date (YYYY-MM-DD) of the reference dataset to be used (please make sure this matches the available data)
-   * end_historical: end date (YYYY-MM-DD) of the reference dataset to be used (please make sure this matches the available data)
-   * start_projection: start date (YYYY-MM-DD) of the projection dataset to be used (please make sure this matches the available data)
-   * end_projection: end date (YYYY-MM-DD) of the projection dataset to be used (please make sure this matches the available data)
    * plot type: rectangular or polar
    * ncenters: number of centers to be computed by the clustering algorithm (maximum 4)
-   * method: k-means or hierarchical clustering
+   * method: k-means (only psl variable) or hierarchical clustering (for psl or sic variables)
-   * detrend_order: the order of the polynomial detrending to be applied
+   * detrend_order: the order of the polynomial detrending to be applied (0, 1 or 2)
    * EOFs: logical indicating wether the k-means clustering algorithm is applied directly to the spatial data ('false') or to the EOFs ('true')
-   * frequency: select the month (format: JAN, FEB, ...) or season (format: JJA, SON, MAM, DJF) for the diagnostic to be computed for (does not work yet for MAM).
+   * frequency: select the month (format: JAN, FEB, ...) or season (format: JJA, SON, MAM, DJF) for the diagnostic to be computed for (does not work yet for MAM with daily data).

 Variables
 ---------

-* psl or sic (atmos, monthly, longitude, latitude, time)
+* psl or sic (atmos, monthly/daily, longitude, latitude, time)

 Observations and reformat scripts